[Eng] CVE-2021-39863 Exploit

 Set up a DataView object in the ArrayBuffer with the

-modified to -1, creating the R/W primitive.
+byteLengthmodified to -1, creating the R/W primitive.

 -